-On the other end, the BTA's impact on practice sharing behaviours will be monitored through the 4Cs dashboard integrated in the gamified platform (IO3) and during enactment.
+On the other end, the BTA's impact on practice sharing behaviours will be monitored through the 4Cs dashboard integrated in the gamified platform (IO3).

-6.2 Data collection and tools used
+5.2 Data collection and tools used

-As said above, data has been collected during the BTAs and will continue to be collected during the enactment phase.
+As said above, data will be collected both during the BTAs and the enactment phase.
 We identified the following schedule:

-- Needs analysis: baseline data already collected during the Needs Analysis (December 2021); - T0: before the BTAs start (collected in May 2021); - T1: during and at the end of the BTAs (Collected in June 2022); - T2: at the end of the enactment (May 2023); - T3: Follow up after the enactment.
+- Needs analysis: baseline data already collected during the Needs Analysis (December 2021);

+- T0: before the BTAs start (May 2021);

+- T1: at the end of the BTAs (April 2022);

+- T2: at the end of the enactment (May 2023);

+- T3: Follow up after the enactment

-Table 1 describes the tools that have been and will be used to collect data for each Guskey level at the different times.
+Table 1 describes the tools that will be used to collect data for each Guskey level at the different times.